Panzerschrek/U-00DC-Sprache/README.md

 ¹² - operator = only creates shallow copy, just like in C.
 ¹³ - there is subtype polymorphism, but no proper inheritance-based polymorphism with runtime dispatching based on actual runtime type (like via virtual functions).
 ¹⁴ - there is only non-capturing functions defined within other functions.
+¹⁵ - Rust so-called "references" are really just pointers, one need to add `&` to create a reference and use `*` for dereferencing.
+¹⁶ - all types are split into two categories, the first one allows copying via = (which is basically memcpy), the second one requires calling `clone` method.
+¹⁷ - exceptions can't be thrown within Rust code, but Rust supports stack unwinding (with destructors calling) if an exception was thrown from foreign code (like C++).
+Code should be written with unwinding possibility in mind.

 ⁰¹²³⁴⁵⁶⁷⁸⁹